GitAlias/gitalias/README.md

   * [git heads](doc/git-heads/) - Show log of heads
   * [git ignore](doc/git-ignore/) - Ignore all untracked files by appending them to ".gitignore"
   * [git inbound](doc/git-inbound/) - Show incoming changes compared to upstream
-  * [git init-empty](doc/git-init-empty/) - Initalize a repo with an empty rebaseable commit
+  * [git init-empty](doc/git-init-empty/) - Initialize a repo with an empty rebaseable commit
-  * [git initer](doc/git-initer/) - Initalize a repo using our recommended way i.e. with an empty rebaseable commit
+  * [git initer](doc/git-initer/) - Initialize a repo using our recommended way i.e. with an empty rebaseable commit
   * [git intercommit](doc/git-intercommit/) - Use interdiff to see patch modifications
   * [git issues](doc/git-issues/) - List all issues mentioned in commit messages between range of commits
   * [git l](doc/git-l/) - Short for "git log"